-I wrote in my book, “unPlanned,” about a church that kicked me out when they found out that I worked for Planned Parenthood.
+In my book, “unPlanned,” I mention a church that kicked me out when they had discovered that I worked for Planned Parenthood.
 I often get questioned about that, whether I still think they made the wrong decision.
 My answer is a resounding YES.

 I try not to go down the “what if” road very often.
 It isn’t fruitful and just makes you feel crummy.
 But, just for the sake of this article, let’s go there.

 If the church doesn’t minister to sinners, then who will?
-And guess what?
-Every church across this planet is full of sinners…every single one of them.
-Shocking, I know.
-We all sin.
-We all can change.
-We all can be reborn in Christ.
-But the church has fallen down on the job.
+And, guess what?
+Every church across this planet is full of sinners, every single one of them.
+It should be no surprise that we all sin, but we all can change.
+We all can be re-born in Christ, but the church has fallen down on the job.

 Let’s do some more “what ifs.”